carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Entertainment and Events

-On the night before the conference, we will book a small pub so that you get a head start on the social part of the conference.
+The evening before the conference, we will book a small pub so that you get a head start on the social part of the conference.
 Please [fill this doodle](https://doodle.com/poll/37i357fyd8ard9d6) with your name and email to be notified.
 The conference dinner on the night of Day 1 will allow you to get to know other attendees in an informal setting and spend quality time with them at the conference.
 During the conference we have planned several opportunities for you (break-out, open-mic, coffee breaks) and platforms ([etherpad](http://pad.software-carpentry.org/social_events), [slack](https://tinyurl.com/carpentrycon-slack), [twitter](twitter.com/CarpentryCon)) to socialize with each other and make spontaneous plans to explore the city and surroundings during the evening.
 Take a lead and organize sessions and social activities with others.

 ##### Exhibition